 Higher Education Funding Council for England (HEFCE)

 We are keen to hear your feedback on the framework and the VBR project as a whole.
 Please contact us at firstname.lastname@example.org if you have any comments or wish to share your experience of VBR.

 This framework sets out a number of national core requirements that HEIs will be expected to embed into their current recruitment processes by March 2015 to ensure that for all new recruitment rounds, all students are recruited for values as well as skills and aptitude.
 The framework also includes practical tools and resources to support the effective embedding of VBR in HEIs and employers.

-The framework, a guide and an equality and diversity analysis for the VBR programme can be downloaded in the related documents section below.
+The framework, a guide and an equality and diversity analysis for the VBR programme can be downloaded.
+[HYPERLINK]

 From its inception in 2013, the VBR programme has sought to build on the evidence for recruiting for values to inform the development of the national VBR framework and to ensure successful embedding of VBR across the system.
 Evidence generated by the VBR programme included:

 A literature review of existing VBR methods (published February 2014)